Quantum Geometric Confinement and Dynamical Transmission in Grushin Cylinder: Introduction, setting, main results

 \subsection{Scheme of our analysis.
 Main results}

 ~

 The infinity of the deficiency index of $H_\alpha$ when $\alpha\in[0,1)$ leaves room for a huge variety of inequivalent self-adjoint realisations of the free Hamiltonian.
-Each extension provides a different mechanism how the quantum particle `crosses' the singularity region $\mathcal{Z}$, ultimately due to the boundary conditions at $\mathcal{Z}$ that qualify the domain of self-adjointness.
+Each one provides a different mechanism how the quantum particle `reaches' or `crosses' the singularity region $\mathcal{Z}$.

-As is typical also in other contexts in which physically meaningful, minimally defined operators have \emph{infinite} deficiency index \cite{MO-2016,MO-2017}, a large part of the extensions of $H_\alpha$ when $\alpha\in[0,1)$, albeit physically unambiguous (i.e., self-adjoint) are to be regarded as physically non-relevant.
-This is intuitively the case for all those extensions qualified by \emph{non-local} boundary conditions, i.e., when the behaviour of the wave function around a point $(0,y_0)\in\mathcal{Z}$ depends also on the behaviour around $\mathcal{Z}$ in regions away from $(0,y_0)$.
+As is typical also in other contexts where minimally defined operators suggested by physical modelling have \emph{infinite} deficiency index \cite{MO-2016,MO-2017,M2020-BosonicTrimerZeroRange}, a large part of the extensions of $H_\alpha$ when $\alpha\in[0,1)$, albeit unambiguous (i.e., self-adjoint), do not have any plausible physical interpretation, like all those extensions identified by \emph{non-local} boundary conditions, i.e., when the behaviour of the wave function around a point $(0,y_0)\in\mathcal{Z}$ depends also on the behaviour around $\mathcal{Z}$ in regions away from $(0,y_0)$.

 Our first main result (Theorem \ref{thm:H_alpha_fibred_extensions} below) is indeed an explicit classification of the physically meaningful sub-family of `local' self-adjoint extensions of $H_\alpha$, characterising their boundary conditions at the singularity of the Grushin cylinder, and hence the mechanism of transmission of the quantum particle across the singularity.